amiryeg/Altium-Designer-Notes-and-PCB-Design-Guidelines/README.md

 - Net Color for GND = Blue (236)
 - Net Color for PWR = Orange (4) or Pink (1)
 - `F5` = Toggle Net Colors

+## Placement

+- Plan layout first, then placement.
+- Start with BMC (Big, Main and Critical) components. e.g. MCU and clock devices.
+- Place predefined location of components and connectors.
+- Isolate analog and digital power supply sections.
+- Place clock driver close to clock oscillator.
+- Arrange components in rows and columns.
+- Arrange components with uniform orientation, e.g. diodes and polarized capacitors.
+- Indicate polarity on silk screen.